lhytsang/exploratory-data-analysis---customer-loans-in-finance103/README.md

 why used technologies used, issues faced, hope to implement...

 ## Installation
-First, to ensure that the necessary packages are installed and the code can run, type the following command into the command line:
+First, ensure that Python is installed correctly on your device as well as pip.
+To ensure that the necessary packages are also installed, type the following into the command line:
 ```
 pip install pandas sqlalchemy pyyaml psycopg2-binary
 ```